 Despite this grim statistic, change is pervasive within organizations, and the study of organizational change is a mainstay in academia and MBA programs.
 However, what is often overlooked in change initiatives, and one of the main reasons why they so often fail, is the people involved in the change, from top to bottom.
 Change models, including the well-known Kotter and ProSci’s ADKAR models, can help organizations understand “what” needs to happen, but fall short in the “how” or “people” part of change.

-Each of TRACOM’s programs affects a different aspect of change as it relates to people and their responses to change.
+Each of TRACOM’s change management training programs affects a different aspect of change as it relates to people and their responses to change.
 Together, these programs provide leaders and employees with skills that lead to social intelligence and effective change management.

 Implementing change requires accurate awareness of others, recognizing what they are going through, and the personal strengths they contribute to change efforts.
 It also necessitates very good self-awareness and comfort with reflecting on personal strengths and shortcomings around change.
 Without understanding one’s own Style and how it comes across to others, effective communication is challenging, and communication is at the very heart of successful change.